ahmetbasmaci/Squide-Game-PC/README.md

 # Squide-Game
-I converted the series to a actualgame in which you can play the same series games but its more enjoyer
+I converted the series to a actualgame in which you can play the same series games but its more enjoyer😁

 <a href="https://www.mediafire.com/file/h803546w7hzq19q/Squid_Game.rar/file">Download The Game</a>
 <div display: flex>